Nuclear regulatory authority

 The legislative and regulatory framework regarding nuclear safety comprises the legal areas of radiation protection, installation safety, safeguards and physical protection of nuclear material and nuclear facilities as well as radioactive waste management.
 As Austria constitutes a Federal State, a number of federal (Bund), provincial (Länder) and district authorities (Bezirksverwaltungsbehörden) are involved in the regulation of these matters.

-The Federal Ministry of Sustainability and Tourism is responsible for radiation protection, whereas the Federal Ministry of Health and Women’s Affairs (BMGF) is responsible for radiation matters in the medical field and with regard to foodstuff.
-BMLFUW is also responsible for issues relating to the long-term storage of radioactive waste, including the siting, construction and operation of storage facilities.
-Finally, the BMLFUW is responsible for general affairs of nuclear co-ordination.
+The Federal Ministry of Sustainability and Tourism (BMNT) is responsible for radiation protection, whereas the Federal Ministry of Health and Women’s Affairs (BMGF) is responsible for radiation matters in the medical field and with regard to foodstuff.
+BMNT is also responsible for issues relating to the long-term storage of radioactive waste, including the siting, construction and operation of storage facilities.
+Finally, the BMNT is responsible for general affairs of nuclear co-ordination.

-For the single Austrian research reactor, the TRIGA Reactor of the Institute of Atomic and Subatomic Physics (Atominstitut - ATI), the Federal Ministry of Science, Research and Economy (BMWFW) is the competent authority.
-Likewise, the competent authority for the Austrian radioactive waste management facility 'Nuclear Engineering Seibersdorf' is the BMLFUW.
+For the single Austrian research reactor, the TRIGA Reactor of the Institute of Atomic and Subatomic Physics (Atominstitut - ATI), the Federal Ministry of Education, Science and Research (BMBWF) is the competent authority.
+Likewise, the competent authority for the Austrian radioactive waste management facility 'Nuclear Engineering Seibersdorf' is the BMNT.

 The competent authority for the physical protection of nuclear material and facilities in use is the Federal Ministry of Interior (BMI).